 The C permit is granted on request of the applicant on two conditions:

-If the applicant has lived in Switzerland for at least 10 years on a B or L permit (permits N, F are not taken into account) and if the last 5 years have been spent in the country without any interruption.
+If the applicant has lived in Switzerland for at least 10 years on a B or L permit (permits N, F are not taken into account) and if the last 5 years have been spent in the country without any interruption (art.
+34 let. a LEI).

-If there is no reason for the permit being refused (criminal record).
+If there is no reason for the permit to be refused (criminal record, debts, threat to national security).

 The C permit is granted after 5 years of legal residence in Switzerland to: